ollav12/ollav12/README.md

 ## Objective

-My journey in computer security has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey in computer security has led me to develop a passion for IT and Cybersecurity, and I am now eager to transition into this field.

 ## Skills
 | Skill                                         | Associated Project         |